utiasASRL/pyboreas/DATA_REFERENCE.md

 We convert from LLA into a metric coordinate frame, UTM, for this dataset.
 UTM divides the earth into 60 zones and projects each to a plane as the basis for its coordinates.
 Converting from LLA to UTM outputs a metric value for Easting and Northing.
 For our origin frame, we use x-east, y-north, z-up which is abbreviated as ENU.

-We use Applanix' proprietary POSPac suite to obtain post-processed results.
+We use Applanix's proprietary POSPac suite to obtain post-processed results.
 The POSPac sutie uses all available (GPS, IMU, wheel encoder) data and performs a batch optimization using an RTS smoother to obtain the most accurate orientation, and velocity information at each time step.
 The RMS position error is typically between 5 and 20 cm.
 However, this accuracy can change depending on the atmospheric conditions and the visibility of satellites.
 The accuracy can also change throughout the course of a sequence.
-For detailed information on the position accuracy of each sequence, we have provided a script, `plot_processed_error.py`, which produces plots of opsition, orientation, and velocity error vs. time.
+For detailed information on the position accuracy of each sequence, we have provided a script, `plot_processed_error.py`, which produces plots of position, orientation, and velocity error vs. time.